Human. :II: Nature.: Critical reception

 Louder Sound gave the album a positive review and stated: "You know a band feels pretty confident when they take liberties with the rules of the language of rock'n'roll.
 But however you pronounce the punctuation-incontinent title, Human. :II: Nature., Nightwish's first studio album for five years, doesn't try to confuse us any further."

 Accolades

 Track listing

+All music and lyrics are written by Tuomas Holopainen; all lead vocals by Floor Jansen, except where noted.